Ozy-Viking/twitch_king_of_the_hill/README.md

 ##### Streamer.bot Server

 If streamer.bot is on a different server to you gaming machine use the search parameter `server`.
-Change the webstream port aswell if it is not on the default 8080.
+Change the webstream port as well if it is not on the default 8080.

 ```url
 http://localhost:28080/?server=192.168.0.10